 Hong Kong is in the midst of change, as China seeks to gain a stronger political grip on the special administrative region, which puts the SAR in Hong Kong’s official title.
-Recent government proposals to extend Beijing’s power to Hong Kong have caused outrage amongst locals and outrage has lead to large scale protests around government buildings and an expanding range of the city, including the airport.
+Recent government proposals and emergency powers to extend Beijing’s power in Hong Kong have caused outrage amongst locals.
+The outrage toward Beijing and new Hong Kong Police powers has lead to large scale protests around government buildings and an expanding range of the city, including the airport.

 First, Let’s recap the last few weeks.

-Protests spreading to these popular areas means you could see these pro-democracy, anti Hong Kong extradition protests near popular hotels and shopping areas, but unless you are specifically wearing black and stay away from large groups, you should be absolutely fine.
-Strikes have been used by protestor groups in recent weeks, so there’s still a chance of transit strikes, though no exist at the time of writing.
+Protests spreading to these popular areas means you could see these pro-democracy, anti Hong Kong extradition protests near popular hotels and shopping areas, so stay away from large groups at any cost and avoid wearing white or black, or anything that looks like a mask.

 Use Twitter to keep an eye out for where any actions are taking place, and if you see a crowd, go the other way.
 These instance are rare, and isolated but are important to bear in mind, should you find yourself near a crowd.
 Side note: try to avoid wearing black or white.